 Many thanks for your assistance

-The Patient Participation Group (PPG) is a group of patients registered with the surgery who have no medical training but have an interest in the services provided.
+The Patient Participation Group (PPG) is a group of all patients registered with the surgery, they may have no medical training but have an interest in the services provided.

 The aim of the PPG is to represent patients' views and cross barriers, embracing diversity and to work in partnership with the surgery to improve common understanding.